mandygh/cws_pitch_dashboard/README.md

 ## Notes
  - `Vue 3` was used as JS Framework
- - External API like `statsApi` were used
+ - External API like `statsApi` was used
  - The stadium image does not represent the true dimensions of the park.
  - All the data including visualizations(Players position, ball trajectory, pitch location) are extracted, transformed and represented automatically from the API's.
 So if we use the same data structure with a different play, we can represent the information as well